 The pitcher got off the chartered plane in Great Falls, Montana, where the Dodgers sent their rookies to develop; he spoke at a press conference, headed to the ball field, changed, and started playing catch.
 “I felt a pop, and a month later, I was having my first surgery.”

-Opperman was living every professional athlete’s worst nightmare.
+Opperman was living every professional athlete’s worst-case scenario.
 Repeated elbow reconstructions and repeated rehabilitation efforts were undertaken before the young pitcher got a chance to play in the majors.
 Opperman was forced to retire from baseball in 1993, exiting a career that never really got to begin.
 An understandable few years of anger and resentment followed.
 “But the sun just kept coming up,” Opperman jokes.
 “And so I figured that I should get on with my life.”

-Dan Opperman’s story isn’t about what could have been.
+Opperman’s story isn’t about what could have been.
 It’s about what he has accomplished.
 The chief legal officer at the New Mexico Finance Authority has found another way to compete, pivoting to a successful legal career, raising two daughters with his wife Lisa (whom Opperman credits with helping pull him out of his post–Major League Baseball heartbreak), and successfully battling prostate cancer along the way.

 Finding a Reason to Compete